Skip to main content

 Deleted snapshots cannot be recovered.

-1. Go to KakaoCloud Console > Beyond Compute Service > GPU.
+1. Go to the KakaoCloud console > Beyond Compute Service > GPU.

 Create snapshot schedule